Farm managers need to have technical and practical competence, as well as the ability to make sound business decisions

 - Once the position of farm manager has been achieved, salaries are in the region of £23,000 to £35,000.

 - With significant experience of more than ten to 15 years, farm managers may earn over £50,000.
-In senior consultancy or advisory roles pay may reach £70,000.
+In senior consultancy or advisory roles, pay may reach £70,000.

-Farm managers are on call day and night, seven days a week.
+You will be on call day and night, seven days a week.
 The work pattern is seasonally influenced, often with 16-hour days at busy times, such as harvesting and lambing.
 Seasonal labour can reduce the manager's direct involvement in the day-to-day work on the farm.
 It can also be possible to build up a management team with different people having advisory and consultancy input to lighten the load.

 What to expect

-- Although much of the work can be office-based, work activities are also highly dependent on the weather.
+- Although much of the work can be office based, work activities are also highly dependent on the weather.

 - You should be prepared for an element of isolation, although many farming communities have a strong social life.

 - Travel during the working day may occasionally be necessary.
 Where farming companies and growers have interests abroad there may be opportunities to work overseas.

 Previous hands-on farming experience and technical knowledge are as important as academic qualifications, and some employers may appoint you on the basis of your experience alone.